General Liability Claims and Costs -1l

 Measurement and Data Collection:

-General liability claims arise from allegations of injuries/damages caused by dangerous conditions on MoDOT property and the injury/damage that directly resulted from the condition.
-In addition, an employee must be negligent and create the dangerous condition or MoDOT must have actual or constructive notice of the dangerous condition in sufficient time prior to the injury/damage to have taken measures to protect the public.
+General liability claims arise from allegations of injuries or damages caused by dangerous conditions on MoDOT property and claims that directly resulted from the condition.
+In addition, an employee must be negligent and create the dangerous condition or MoDOT must have actual or constructive notice of the dangerous condition in sufficient time before the injury or damage to have taken measures to protect the public.
 Claims data is collected from Riskmaster, the department’s risk management claims administration software.

-The target for this measure is updated annually.
-It is calculated by determining a 5-year average and subtracting 10%.
-(Exceptionally high or low years are excluded from the 5-year average calculation to determine a practical target.)
+The target for this measure is updated annually and is calculated by determining a 5-year average and subtracting 10%.
+Exceptionally high or low years are excluded from the 5-year average calculation to determine a practical target.

 Results Driver